2022 Rolex Paris Masters – Singles

 Holger Rune defeated defending champion Novak Djokovic in the final, 3–6, 6–3, 7–5 to win the singles tennis title at the 2022 Paris Masters.
 It was his first Masters 1000 title, and he saved three match points en route, in the first round against Stan Wawrinka.
-Rune made his top-10 debut in the ATP rankings with the win, and he defeated five top-10 players en route to the title.
+Rune made his top 10 debut in the ATP rankings with the win, and he defeated five top-10-ranked players en route to the title.
 This was Rune's fourth final in a row, and his third title.
 He was the second teenager to win a Masters 1000 title in the 2022 season, after Carlos Alcaraz at Miami and Madrid.
-Rune was the first Scandinavian to win a Masters 1000 title since Robin Söderling at the 2010 Paris Masters.
+Rune was the first Scandinavian to win a Masters 1000 title since Robin Söderling at the 2010 Paris Masters, as well as the first Dane to win a Masters title.
 It was Djokovic's first loss in a Masters 1000 final after winning the first set, having previously been 30–0.

 This tournament marked the final professional appearance of former world No. 6 Gilles Simon; he lost in the third round to Félix Auger-Aliassime.

 Auger-Aliassime was attempting to win his fourth tournament in as many weeks, but lost in the semifinals to Rune in a rematch of the Swiss Indoors final from the previous week, snapping his winning streak at 16 matches.

 Rafael Nadal and Alcaraz were both in contention for the world No. 1 singles ranking at the beginning of the tournament.
 Following Nadal's second round loss to Tommy Paul, Alcaraz retained the No. 1 ranking.